mdwoodlief/Practicing-Optimization/README.md

 # Practicing-Optimization
 This is for uploading files that are functional and will be used for practicing optimization and improving code quality.
-Inspiration from the code is either practice problems for online resources or personal.
+Inspiration from the code is either practice problems from online resources or personal.
 # File Listings
 ## CS50P
 ### Week 0